UKradioastro/UKRAA_PicoMuon/README.md

 On the "GENERAL" page...

-1. Set hostname - set to whatever you want
+1. Set hostname - set to whatever you want - but write it down, we will need it latter!
 2. Set username and password
 * Keep username as "pi"
 * set your own password